 Topical therapy such as a wipe, mousse or conditioner can be a good way to help calm irritated skin.
 However, our kitty friends do not tend to love water and baths, so we tend to reach more for the waterless options.

 Some cats with seasonal allergies respond well to fish oil supplementation.
-Fish oil supplements, like Vibeful's Wild Alaskan Salmon Oil Formula Liquid Skin & Coat Supplement for Cats & Dogs, help reduce inflammation associated with skin allergies and help skin cells maintain a strong barrier against allergens.
+Fish oil supplements, like Vibeful™ by Chewy Wild Alaskan Salmon Oil for Cats & Dogs, may offer natural allergy relief for cats by helping reduce inflammation associated with skin allergies.
+They may also help skin cells maintain a strong barrier against allergens.
 You can give a cat too much fish oil, however, and fish oil is not indicated for all cats, so consult with your veterinarian on the use of fish oil and the appropriate dosage before giving fish oil to your cat.

 The omega-3 fatty acids that help cats with allergies are EPA and DHA.
 While cats can convert GLA and ALA (the fatty acids found in evening primrose oil and flaxseed), they do so poorly and benefit the most from fatty acid supplementation from fish or krill oil.